CJParkNW/cjparknw/README.md

 ### Hello!

 My name is Catherine (She/Her) and I am a 2023 Smith College graduate with a Statistical and Data Sciences degree.
 Due to my research in a marine ecology lab 🐠 🌊 🦀, my main focus in data analysis has been environmental and marine related.
+I am currently working as a Technical Support Engineer at Datadog!

 -----